sul-dlss/sdr-metrics-api/README.md

 Event submissions should include the DRUID of the object being tracked, which will be used to associate the event with the object.
 Other attributes can be included as needed.

-Each time an event is logged, it is associated with a visit, which identifies the device and user.
-If the cookie provided by the client does not match an existing visit or a configurable amount of time has elapsed, a new visit will be created.
+Each time an event is logged it is associated with a visit that identifies characteristics of the device being used, including its user agent and [masked IP address](https://github.com/ankane/ahoy?tab=readme-ov-file#ip-masking).
+Visits are created automatically by `ahoy.js`.

 #### Views